-The Faculty holds a number of named and other scholarships in support of student fees.
+The Faculty holds a number of named and other scholarships for undergraduate and postgraduate Law students, in support of student fees.
 In particular, the Faculty offers scholarships to support transformation and redress, focused on South African students with historical and current disadvantage who would not otherwise be able to fund their studies.
 These scholarships vary in name, amount, application process, and renewability.
 The links below will assist you in determining whether you are eligible to apply for an undergraduate or postgraduate Law Scholarship.

 Applications are very competitive and decisions are made primarily on academic achievement.

-For undergraduate scholarship applications, contact Gaby Ritchie in the Law Faculty's Marketing Office
+For more information about undergraduate scholarship applications, contact Gaby Ritchie in the Law Faculty's Marketing Office

-For postgraduate scholarship applications, contact Maurice Jacobs in the Law Faculty Office.
+For more information about postgraduate scholarship applications, contact Maurice Jacobs in the Law Faculty Office.

 Please note: